coozoo/HomeworldRemasteredLauncher/README.md

     - oh not again, steam FPS counter again not visible under wine?
     - what a crap message from steam?...

-Maybe somehing more... but that's how it works in my case.
+Maybe something more... but that's how it works in my case.

 ## Preparations to use script

-You should install Lutris or Playonlinux in the way available for your distribution. winetricks shold be installed as well
+You should install Lutris or Playonlinux in the way available for your distribution. winetricks should be installed as well

 ### Setup Games inside Lutris or POL